guilhermehas/guilhermehas.github.io/agda-posts/concurrency-language.lagda.md

 L —⇀ xs = L —↠ xs , nothing
 ```

-This is small lemma that you can concat the result of two sequence expressions:
+This is a small lemma that you can concatenate the result of two sequence expressions:

 ```
 ,,-sequence : ∀ {M N xs ys}